thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

-Once upon a time, in the cold February of the year 2018, this narrator sat by his fireplace and [told of a small software device](../2018/20180204-how-to-ui-in-2018.md) to conjure so-called user interfaces within the glowing rectangles of people’s networked screens, with nothing but the native data structures provided by any of the recent incarnations of JavaScript.
-Though (arguably) poignant, that story more or less ended in an anti-climax with an open ending, and this author didn’t make it clear, it was nothing but a chapter in a much larger undertaking, one which has been brewing & evolving for several years (since late 2015)…
+Once upon a time, in the cold February of the year 2018, this narrator sat by his fireplace and [told of a small software device](../2018/20180204-how-to-ui-in-2018.md) to conjure so-called user interfaces within the glowing rectangles of people's networked screens, with nothing but the native data structures provided by any of the recent incarnations of JavaScript.
+Though (arguably) poignant, that story more or less ended in an anti-climax with an open ending, and this author didn't make it clear, it was nothing but a chapter in a much larger undertaking, one which has been brewing & evolving for several years (since late 2015)…